ray-project/ray/doc/source/tune/api_docs/trainable.rst

 Function API
 ------------

+The Function API allows you to define a custom training function that Tune will run in parallel Ray actor processes, one for each Tune trial.

-With the Function API, you can report intermediate metrics by simply calling ``session.report`` within the provided function.
+With the Function API, you can report intermediate metrics by simply calling ``session.report`` within the function.

 .. literalinclude:: /tune/doc_code/trainable.py
     :language: python